 Tact = activation temperature (C)

-Figures .and .in table set provide the sum of the plume and ceiling jet lag times and the detector response time for Q= Q∆T=10℃ as a function of H and R. To develop these tables it was assumed that RTI = 5 (ms)0.5 and Tact = Ta + 5C = 30C.
+Figures F.29 and F.30 in table/plot set F provide the sum of the plume and ceiling jet lag times and the detector response time for Q= Q∆T=10℃ as a function of H and R. To develop these tables it was assumed that RTI = 5 (ms)0.5 and Tact = Ta + 5C = 30C.
 The assumed RTI and Tact values are identical to those that are used in the sample FDT 11 calculations in Reference 11.

 Sprinkler Activation Times for Fixed and Transient Ignition Source Fires